Skip to main content

 The hattrick to tackle all these issues in one go is a collaborative platform.
 One in which operators with boots on the ground can train and retrain the AI.
 One in which they can do so through a user-friendly interface—the same one used by data scientists, in fact, and lets the latter talk in code while operators get a screen with straightforward actions.

 What a collaborative platform does, is harness the knowledge of all stakeholders so they can do what they do best.
 It turns working with AI into a team sport.
 It allows both ends of the chain to talk to each other and actually understand what the other is saying, strengthening the bond between human and artificial intelligence.
-It shifts the bulk of the work from the data scientist to the operator, ensuring a proper hand-over.
+It shifts the bulk of the work from the data scientist to the operator, ensuring a proper handover.
 To boot, it gives operators the autonomy to address any hiccups further down the road.

 Rather than operators, they’ll become AI teachers, training their model and watching it grow.
 Talk about keeping employees happy and machines productive!